Jump to main content

 Shunsuke Kimura & Etsuro Ono

-The virtuoso players Shunsuke Kimura and Etsuro Ono are powerful innovators on the Tsugaru-shamisen and Shinobue (Japanese traverse bamboo flute).
-They have taken the traditional, dynamic, semi-improvised musical style from northern Japan (Tohoku region) in new contemporary directions, presenting both traditional pieces and new material which fuses original folk sound with the soul and blues rhythms of the West.
+Shunsuke Kimura and Etsuro Ono are virtuoso musicians and trailblazing innovators on the Tsugaru-shamisen and Shinobue (Japanese transverse bamboo flute).
+They have taken the dynamic, semi-improvised traditions of their homeland and propelled them into exciting new directions.
+Their unique blend of traditional pieces and contemporary material merges original folk sounds with Western influences, including soul and blues rhythms.

-“Shunsuke Kimura and Etsuro Ono have breathed new life into the music of the tsugaru-shamisen.”
-(Australia Network, March 2013)
+Kimura & Ono are regularly featured in major media outlets, including BBC Radio 3, WDR, and Australia Network, which described their work as: “Shunsuke Kimura and Etsuro Ono have breathed new life into the music of the tsugaru-shamisen” (Australia Network).

 PRESS: